MicrosoftDocs/Viva/Viva/glint/setup/access-glint.md

 ## Session timeout

-After 20 minutes of inactivity, you're prompted with an initial **Are you still here?** message.
-A Glint session ends after another 10 minutes inactivity.
+After 20 minutes of inactivity, you're prompted with an initial **"Are you still here?"** message.
+A Glint session ends after another 10 minutes of inactivity.

 :::image type="content" source="../../media/glint/setup/glint-inactive-session-message.png" alt-text="Screenshot of a message that appears when a user is inactive in their survey session.":::